Nero Wolfe (1981 TV series): Production

 In December 1980, NBC announced that Nero Wolfe would begin airing in January 1981, as "an ideal alternative to the competition in this time period" — The Dukes of Hazzard.
 The Dukes of Hazzard was then ranked number 2 in the Nielsen ratings.

-"American Nero Wolfe fans had their dreams come true in 1981, when the NBC network allowed viewers on a weekly, prime time visit to the infamous New York brownstone on West 35th Street," wrote Brian Sheridan in the Spring 2008 issue of The Gazette: The Journal of the Wolfe Pack.
+"American Nero Wolfe fans had their dreams come true in 1981, when the NBC network allowed viewers on a weekly, prime time visit to the infamous [sic] New York brownstone on West 35th Street," wrote Brian Sheridan in the Spring 2008 issue of The Gazette: The Journal of the Wolfe Pack.
 Sheridan interviewed Lee Horsley, who found his first major role when he was cast as Archie Goodwin.
 Horsley recalled an enjoyable relationship with William Conrad, whose off-screen demeanor was a perfect fit for the character.
 "He was definitely Nero Wolfe down to the toes," Horsley said.

 "I remember the days when he would shoot the final scene (of an episode) when Wolfe called all the suspects together," says Horsley.
 "Bill (Conrad) had in his contract that he would only work so many hours a day.
 If the clock struck whatever, and it was time for him to go, he'd put on his bedroom slippers and he was gone.
 It didn’t matter if we were in the middle of a scene or not.
 He loved the work but he was that way.
 When he decided he didn’t want to play anymore, that was it.
 We'd have to figure it out how to shoot the rest of the scene just to get it done."

 Horsley spoke of his love for Rex Stout's books and characters, and credited the care taken with the production's art direction, set design and wardrobe in creating the atmosphere of the stories.
 "It was so great to go into work," he said.

 The sets for Nero Wolfe were designed by John Beckman, whose credits include Casablanca, Lost Horizon and The Maltese Falcon.
 The plant rooms were stocked by Zuma Canyon Orchids of Malibu, California, which on the eve of the series registered the hybrid Phalaenopsis Nero Wolfe with the Royal Horticultural Society.